NEW April 2026 Regulations Netherlands Amsterdam Airbnb

 What are the Airbnb rules in Rotterdam, The Hague, and Utrecht?

 Each Dutch city sets its own night limits and permit requirements.
-Rotterdam and Utrecht allow 60 nights per year, The Hague allows 30 nights.
+Rotterdam and Utrecht allow 60 nights per year, The Hague allows 30 nights (permit costs €124.05, must register each rental in advance).
 All cities require a registration number in every listing.
 Fines range from €8,700 to €21,750 depending on the city and violation.

 Rotterdam